nelsond/thorlabs-mtd415t/README.md

 ## Requirements

-This module requires Python >= 3.4.
-Note that currently all tests also pass for Python 2.7.
-However, support for Python 2.7 may be dropped at any time.
+This module requires Python >= 3.5.
+It may also still work with Python 2.7 but is not explicitely tested for that environment.

 * `pyserial` >= 3.4